September 6, 2015

 Note the tables next to the canal – hard to find a free place.

-While on the topic of restaurants, Dutch food is tasty and healthy.
+With all the restaurants, the streets are loud with people chatting or singing later in the night, rather than droning cars.
+There were hardly any of those.
+Instead, I stumbled upon multiple coffee shops, where you couldn't get a cup of coffee.
+I smelled weed more often than regular cigarettes in downtown.
+But sticking to food, Dutch cuisine is tasty and healthy.
 It's brilliant, until you see the bill.
 In the US, I was used to paying 10-15 bucks for a decent meal, but it's easily $20 and up here in the Netherlands.

 cheese market in Rotterdam. they are so good! (file photo I took back in 2007)

-Cheese market in Rotterdam. they are so good! (a file photo I took back in 2007)
+Cheese market in Rotterdam (a file photo I took in 2007).
+Tasty but pricey!

-Let's get back to Utrecht's physical properties.
-I like to explore cities after sunset, as they all turn into different, more vivid colors.
-All the streetlamps, vehicles’ reflectors, and windows cast an artificial light around, making the scene dynamic.
+I like to explore cities after sunset, as they all turn into a different, more colorful world.
 Even the most boring building during the day becomes more interesting at night if it is under a mix of light sources.
-Also, you can’t see all the mess like in daylight (but that’s not the case in the Netherlands, as it is clean).
-Speaking of lightning, Utrecht offers a show.
-Many places and structures in the city center are neatly lightened with a flair of art.
+All the streetlamps, cars, and lit windows cast an artificial light around, which makes for a dynamic scene.
+Also, you can’t see all the mess like in daylight (but that’s not the case in the Netherlands, as what I saw was clean).
+When it comes to lightning, Utrecht offers a show.
+Many places and structures are neatly lit with a flair of art.

 Note also the light coming from under the water: nope, that’s not a reflection.